 Ever wonder why leaves change color?
-Did you know that fall’s vivid colors are actually hidden underneath summer’s green color?
-Also, the main reason for color change is not weather, but light, or actually the lack of it.
-Learn more.
+Did you know that fall’s vivid colors are actually hidden underneath summer’s green?
+The main reason for color change is not autumn’s chilly weather, but light—or rather, the lack of it.

 Several factors contribute to fall color (temperature, precipitation, soil moisture), but the main agent is light, or actually the lack of it.
-The amount of daylight relates to the timing of the autumnal equinox.
+The amount of daylight relates to the timing of the autumnal equinox, when day and night are roughly equal, but nights are growing longer.

-Sugar trapped in autumn leaves by the corky wall (the abscission layer) is largely responsible for the vivid color.
+Sugar trapped in autumn leaves by the corky wall is largely responsible for the vividness of the colors.
 Some additional anthocyanins are also manufactured by sunlight acting on the trapped sugar.
-This is why the foliage is so sparkling after several bright fall days and more pastel during rainy spells.
+This is why fall foliage is so sparkling after several bright fall days and more muted during rainy spells.

 In general, a wet growing season followed by an autumn with lots of sunny days, dry weather, and cold, frostless nights will produce the most vibrant palette of fall colors.
 This vividness is especially true of red leaves, such as those on sugar maples and red maple trees.